Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - Additional functionality will be added in, and seperated as I move through the [developmment plan layed out in the course](https://classroom.udacity.com/nanodegrees/nd001/parts/00113454014/modules/271165859175462/lessons/2711658591239847/concepts/26906985370923)
 - First I will have the basic map rendered as above, using previous code in the course as a model.
 Once the satellite view renders with some basic location markers, I will then, move it into an MVVM model, and start implementing knokout framework, and then I will make it responsive for all devices before moving on to greater functionalities.

+8:07 PM
+- **Cloned Project Files**
+- Used Project_Code_5_BeingStylish.html and image folder from my previous Coursework
+- Will modify marker geocode list to use Round River Data